BradleyCornish/Real-time_musculotendon_kinematics/README.md

 # Evaluate MTU-NN models
 Run MAIN.py

-# ADD FURTHER DESCRIPTION WHEN I CAN BE BOTHERED
+# Add furtehr description when I can be bothered